yasufumy/pytorch-partial-tagger/README.md

 You could train your own tagger by initializing `Trainer` and passing datasets to it.
 After training, `trainer` gives you `Recognizer` object which predicts character-based tags from given texts.

-Then you could evaluate the performance of your tagger using `Metric` as below.
+You could evaluate the performance of your tagger using `Metric` as below.

 ```py